Vegan raspberry cheesecake with a gluten-free almond-oat crust, dairy-free cashew coconut cream cheese filling, and a tart raspberry topping.

 - In the meantime, preheat the oven to 350°F and line a bread pan with parchment paper.
 Set aside.

-- Add the oats, almonds, sea salt, and coconut sugar to a high speed blender and mix on high until you have a fine meal.
+- Add the oats, almonds, sea salt, and coconut sugar to a high speed blender and process them on high until you have a fine meal.

 - Transfer the mixture to a parchment-lined bread pan and spread evenly to distribute.
-Use another sheet of parchment paper on top and use a flat-bottomed object, like a drinking glass, to press down firmly until it’s evenly distributed and well packed, pushing up on the sides to form the crust edges.
+Be sure to push up on the sides to form the crust edges.

 - Transfer the bread pan to the oven for 20 minutes or until the edges are golden brown.
 Remove from the oven to cool slightly, then reduce oven heat to 325°F.